If you're a journalist or researcher - get in touch with our Wales office

-- NHS Wales spending on diabetes is estimated to be £500 million a year; this is 10 per cent of its annual budget.
+- NHS Wales' spending on diabetes is estimated to be £500 million a year.
+This is 10% of its annual budget.

-- People with diabetes account for 15 to 20 per cent of all hospital inpatients.
+- People with diabetes account for 15 to 20% of all hospital inpatients.

 - They are likely to stay in hospital three days longer on average than people without diabetes.